U.S.

 Donald Trump, the Republican presidential nominee, said Taiwan, a key production hub, should compensate the United States for its defense intensifying the sell-off in chip stocks.
 This stance has raised more concerns among investors about potential disruptions in the semiconductor supply chain.

 In recent years, Washington has adopted a more protective approach towards the U.S. semiconductor manufacturing industry, recognizing its strategic importance in the global competition with China.
-The United States has warned its allies that it might impose the most severe trade restrictions if companies continue to provide China with access to cutting-edge semiconductor technology, according to Bloomberg News.
+The United States has warned its allies that it might impose the most severe trade restrictions if companies continue to provide China with access to advanced semiconductor technology, according to Bloomberg News.

 Despite beating second-quarter profit estimates, shares of Dutch chipmaking equipment provider ASML Holding plummeted by 13%.